scraptechguy/Peep/README.md

 #### Meet Píp

 Píp is a very busy bird, he keeps track of sundials all around the globe.
-When he feels rather formal, he calls himself Mr. Peep (makes him feel bigger, in reality, he's not all that big).
+When he feels rather formal, he calls himself Mr. Peep (makes him feel bigger,  but in reality, he's not all that big).

 **peep** *verb* [I usually + adv/prep ] - to secretly look at something for a short time, usually through a hole